 This four-minute BBC video documents a population of ethnic German-Americans.
 They are the descendants of Germans who immigrated to Texas 150 years ago.
 Over the generations, the language evolved into a unique dialect.
 Today linguist Hans Boas is trying to document the dialect before it dies out.
 While it persisted for a very long time, World War II, and the ensuing stigma against anything German, brought an end to its transmission.
-Today’s speakers are all 60 or older and will soon be gone.Lisa Wade is a professor of sociology at Occidental College.
+Today’s speakers are all 60 or older and will soon be gone.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.